 The Ministry of Social Affairs and Health is responsible for making decisions on the vaccines of the national vaccination programme.
 The Finnish Institute for Health and Welfare (THL) develops the national vaccination programme, consults the national vaccines expert group (KRAR), and monitors and assesses the impact of vaccines on the population as a whole.
 THL also distributes the vaccines of the national vaccination programme to the different municipalities.
 The municipalities are then responsible for administering these vaccines.
 Further information can be found on the THL website (www.thl.fi).

 Acquiring vaccines that are not part of the national vaccination programme

 The national vaccination programme does not include all vaccines.
 Vaccines can also be purchased with a doctor’s prescription and then obtained from a health centre.
 Vaccinations can also be obtained from a private health clinic, for example before travelling abroad.

-Report adverse reactions to vaccines
+Report to the Finnish Medicines Agency any adverse reactions to vaccines

 All vaccinations are associated with some kinds of adverse reactions, the most common of which are local reactions such as redness at the injection site itself.
 The rarest adverse reactions cannot be determined before the vaccine has seen widespread use in the population.

 The safety of vaccines is continually monitored in a comprehensive manner based on information such as reports of adverse effects, and so it is important to report to the Finnish Medicines Agency (Fimea) any suspected adverse effects that are encountered.
 The primary purpose of the reporting system is to detect adverse effects that are previously unidentified and rare.
 As such, Fimea would like to receive reports particularly on adverse effects that are not mentioned in the vaccine’s package leaflet.
 Reports of suspected adverse effects of vaccines are submitted using the form provided by Fimea for reporting adverse effects.